All That's Left Is The Lemon Tree

 Sonobeat co-founder Rim Kelley engineers the Paul New sessions on Sonobeat's Ampex 350 and 354 tape decks.
-Bill Sr. selects Lemon Tree and Balboa for release as Sonobeat stereo 45 RPM single PV-s114/I-s114, sending the master tape to record pressing plant Sidney J. Wakefield & Company in Phoenix, Arizona, where lacquer masters are cut, plates manufactured, and a dozen vinyl test pressings made and delivered to Sonobeat.
+Bill Sr. selects Lemon Tree and Balboa for release as Sonobeat stereo 45 RPM single PV-s114/I-s114, sending the master tape to record pressing plant Sidney J. Wakefield & Company in Phoenix, Arizona, where lacquer masters are cut, disk pressing plates manufactured, and a dozen vinyl test pressings made and delivered to Sonobeat.
 But the single is never commercially released for reasons undocumented in the Sonobeat archives and now unrecalled.
-There's no other information about the sessions nor the names of Paul's bandmates (although we've discerned Paul's likely sax player on the Sonobeat tracks through internet research) in the Sonobeat archives.
+There's no other information about the sessions nor the names of Paul's bandmates (although we've discerned Paul's likely sax player and drummer on the Sonobeat tracks through internet research) in Sonobeat's archives.

 Throughout his long career, Paul is a musical "jack of all trades", playing guitar, trumpet, vibes, banjo, trombone, ukulele, mandolin, and keyboards, but he's publicly said keyboards are his favorite.
 After living on Catalina Island until 2013, today, in his late 70s, Paul lives – and continues to perform, twice weekly at The Venice – in Ft.
 Wayne, Indiana.

 Paul New: piano, vibes, and vocals